 What you don’t see in these stories, the success posts and the inspirational quotes, is the 10 years of that person working silently when no-one is watching, when no-one knows anything about you or what you do, all the hard work, pain and overwhelm that led to the overnight success.

 All the work that gets put into building something before there’s any kind of payoff.
 Because the problem with the stories, of course, is that it looks like success overnight, when it’s not.
 It’s the impression we get that success ought to happen explosively and when you want it to happen…RIGHT NOW…the expectation of the silver bullet, which simply doesn’t exist.

-We don’t read about the unexciting success stories or see what’s going on at a personal level when things aren’t going well or where there are cash problems or technology challenges, or for many, adversity.
+We don’t read about the unexciting success stories or see what’s going on at a personal level when things aren’t going well or where there are cash problems or technology challenges, or for many, adversity, or perhaps habits that take away from success.
 Perceived success is measured and reported in an unrealistic way rather than the cold hard truth of reality.

 Knowledge Is Not Power

-It’s the gap between the thoughts and the action, where you may think about changing a part of you or setting a goal…to taking action and doing the work.
+It’s the gap between the thoughts and the action, where you may think about changing a part of you, your habits or setting a goal…to taking action and doing the work.
 Twenty minutes of something is better than 20 hours of thinking about it.

 The Miracle Of 1%

 Focus on what needs to be done, one percent at a time.
-Rather than looking to the future and focusing on your big goals—even though they are fantastic and of course you really should have them—bring it back to the present.
+Rather than looking to the future and focusing on your big goals and habits—even though they are fantastic and of course you really should have them—bring it back to the present.

 It could be attending a reiki session or massage and relaxing and being in the moment for just one hour a week when you were never doing that for yourself before.